Our partnersThey support us

 Since 2014, Axon Active is providing Agile/Scrum introduction workshop to Passerelles numériques Vietnam second year students.
 This IT project methodology is broadly used by local and international IT company.

-During 2 years, Bank of America Merrill Lynch supports the scholarship of 20 young girls who enrolled in Passerelles numériques’ programme in the Philippines in June 2014.
+Bank of America Merrill Lynch supports the scholarship of 20 young girls of Passerelles numériques Philippines.

 Cambodia Airports finances the technical training costs for 25 students in Cambodia.